 But then someone answers—a human being.

 You tell Danielle about your last-minute order.
 She listens to your explanation, making you feel heard.
-When you ask about the printer’s hours, and a couple of basic FAQs, she has the answer ready.
+When you ask about the printer’s hours, and a couple of basic frequently asked questions, she has the answer ready.
 Then, she offers to transfer you directly to the sales manager.

 You say sure, that sounds good.